What is the current political climate in wake of the 2001 corporate scandals?

 How has this occurred?
 Isn't the securities industry tightly regulated?

 In the wake of the Great Depression, legislation was enacted to regulate securities.
 Companies which offered public stock were required to register with the Securities and Exchange Commission (SEC).
 Companies are required to provide initial and regular financial statements which disclose the fiscal condition of their companies.
 Stock exchanges, brokers, and dealers must file information about themselves with the SEC.
 Manipulative practices and false and misleading statements are prohibited.
 Other practices, such as short sales and market pegging, are regulated.
 There must be regular reporting of all "insider" stock transactions.
 There are substantial penalties for failure to comply with SEC regulations.
 In addition, information developed through SEC investigations can be used by shareholders to collect civil damages from companies which have been found to have engaged in fraudulent activities.

 The SEC issues regulations and conducts investigations relating to many types of alleged irregularities.
-But the budget and staff of the SEC has not kept pace with the increase in workload.
+But the budget and staff of the SEC had not kept pace with the increase in workload.
 Some of the accounting irregularities might have been uncovered sooner with more thorough and timely SEC review.
-The budget was increased subsequent to the wave of scandals but has leveled off since.
-Moreover, not all budgeted positions have been filled.
-As a result there has been no substantial increase in investigations and the number of investigators has not significantly increased.
+The budget was increased subsequent to the wave of scandals but leveled off since.

 What companies have been involved?

 The Enron scandal has deservedly been the most publicized of the corporate scandals primarily because of its degree of political influence and the still mysterious nature of its business transactions.